 For example, BBC Introducing requires you to make an artist profile before you upload your tracks to their system.
 You can get started on how to submit music to BBC Introducing here!

 Have you found the contact details of the decision-makers at the stations you’re targeting, but there’s no clear information on how you can submit tracks?

-Sending an electronic press kit, press release or one-sheet including links to 1-3 of your best tracks is the most common way to approach radio stations, as well as press publications and blogs.
+Creating an electronic press kit, writing a music press release, or sending out one-sheet including links to 1-3 of your best tracks is the most common way to approach radio stations, as well as press publications and blogs.
 The key is to make your email or press pack stand out and grab their attention.
-Make sure your tracks are clearly named and don’t send mp3 files.
+Make sure your tracks are clearly named and don’t send out mp3 files.
 Instead include links to your songs.